 The largest bastion has a ‘Jharokha’ the Muthamman Burj or a watch platform with white canopy which was used by the emperor to glimpse the morning sun.

-Inside the fort there are palaces of Emperor Jehangir and Emperor Shah Jahan, the son and grandson of Emperor Akbar.
-Outside the Jehangir’s palace is kept a huge stone bathtub which was brought from some other palace of Jehangir (now in ruins) by then British army officer for sake of preserving it.
-Most of the buildings are in red sandstone but those in white marble were made during the reign of Shah Jahan.
+Outside the Jehangir’s palace protected by iron grill is a huge monolithic stone bathtub which was brought from some other palace of Jehangir (now in ruins) by then British army officer for sake of preserving it.
+The stone tub with small steps carved in has a Persian inscription ‘Hauz-e-Jehangir’.

 Muslim Royal Women like us mere mortal women were fond of shopping perfumes, delicate fabrics, bangles, exotic spices, gems ….well almost everything!
 But they did not roam about in streets hailing a ‘rickshaw’ or a ‘palaki-wallah (palaki was a curtained seat atop two long wooden poles which was lifted by four men on their shoulders or fixed on elephant backs to carry royal women for travel), instead the whole bazaar was brought to them inside their palace for leisurely shopping.